Digamber007/Vanilla-Calender/README.md

 # Introduction

-This is JavaScript's small project using HTML, CSS and Venilla JavaScript.
-Project is about to build an Calender and Filter the dates etc, using Vanilla JavaScript
-During this project I have learned some basic of Vanilla JavaScript and much more.
+This is JavaScript's small project using HTML, CSS, and Vanilla JavaScript.
+The project is about building a Calender and Filtering the dates etc, using Vanilla JavaScript During this project I have learned some basics of Vanilla JavaScript and much more.

 # Tools